the3dsandwich/Fund-Price-API/README.md

 # API-for-Fund-Price

-Get latestNAV price through an API call so you can use them anywhere
+Get latest NAV price through an API call so you can use them anywhere

 # Why?